uberfig/gaterdile/README.md

+# update on the status of this project
+I broke my pinky promise, this code is junk and barely works, however you may see me pull a few things out of this in future projects

+---

 gaterdile is an open source instant messaging platform in active development

 as you may or may not have noticed development has stopped for a little bit. it's coming to the end of term so I've been super busy and haven't been able to work on it. once exams are done I pinky promise to get back into development :3